NewtonOmbese/Loan-Calculator/README.md

 - [Authors Info](#Authors-info)

 # Description
-<p>This project is helping me in mastering JS well so as to be good at it.
+<p>This project is a loan calculator which help in calculating the total amount to be paid after someone is loaned.
+The project is also helping me in mastering JS well so as to be good at it.
 It was assigned to be by My Mentor Ezra Njeru</p>

+## Features

+As a user of the application,you will be able to :

+1. Enter the amount of loan received.
+2. Enter the duration
+3. Enter interest accumulated
+4. Compute the calculation by clicking on a calculate button
+5. Output the total amount to be paid back